Aeruginascin: Use and effects

 The first report about the possible effects of aeruginascin is from a study published by Jochen Gartz in 1989.
 Across 23 analyzed cases of accidental hallucinogenic mushroom poisonings, people who had ingested the mushroom Inocybe aeruginascens reported only euphoric experiences.
 This is in contrast to the slight and in some cases extremely dysphoric experiences reported from the accidental ingestion of non-aeruginascin-containing mushrooms (containing solely psilocybin and psilocin).
 However, these findings are anecdotal and preliminary.

 Pharmacology

 Aeruginascin is the N-trimethyl analogue of psilocybin.
 It is closely related to the frog skin toxin bufotenidine (5-HTQ), a potent serotonin 5-HT_{3} receptor agonist, but the aeruginascin metabolite 4-HO-TMT (thought to be its active form) shows strong binding at the serotonin 5-HT_{2} receptors similar to psilocin.
-Aeruginascin itself has been found to have high affinity for the serotonin 5-HT_{1A}, 5-HT_{2A}, and 5-HT_{2B} receptors, but does not bind to the 5-HT_{3} receptor.
 Unlike psilocybin, but similarly to 4-HO-TMT, aeruginascin does not produce the head-twitch response in rodents.
 It lacks affinity or activation of the mouse 5-HT_{2A} and 5-HT_{1A} receptors.